Diane Barber, PhD, Professor

 Transforming growth factor-β (TGF-β) and members of the TGF-β family play key roles in development, cell physiology and disease.
 Research in the Derynck Lab is aimed at characterizing the signaling mechanisms that define the complex responses to TGF-β proteins, and to understand their roles in epithelial-mesenchymal transition.

-Sophie Dumont, PhD, Assistant Professor
+Sophie Dumont, PhD, Associate Professor